Walkie Talkie app in Microsoft Teams

 Walkie Talkie is supported on Android devices with Google Mobile Services (GMS) and iOS devices.

-Enable or disable Walkie Talkie in your organization
+Step 1: Make sure Walkie Talkie is enabled in your organization

 - In the left navigation of the Teams admin center, go to Teams apps > Manage apps.

-- In the list of apps, search for the Walkie Talkie app, select it, and then switch the Status toggle to Blocked or Allowed.
+- In the list of apps, search for the Walkie Talkie app, select it, and then make sure the Status toggle is set to Allowed.

-To allow or block specific users in your organization from using Walkie Talkie, make sure Walkie Talkie is turned on for your organization on the Manage apps page.
-Then create a custom app permission policy, add it to an app setup policy, and assign it to those users.
-To learn more, see Manage app permission policies in Teams and Manage app setup policies in Microsoft Teams.
+If you want to allow or block specific users in your organization from using Walkie Talkie, make sure Walkie Talkie is enabled for your organization on the Manage apps page.
+Then create a custom policy for app permissions, and assign it to those users.
+To learn more, see Manage app permission policies in Teams.

 Use the Tailored frontline app experience to pin Walkie Talkie and other apps to Teams